|Sleeping Cat Flickr / rahen z|

 - Cat Cafe Video. http://www.guardian.co.uk/travel/video/2012/feb/03/tokyo-cat-cafe-video

 There is a the Neko Ramen gag manga about a cat who is a ramen chef.
 Some of it is funny but some of it is just strange.
-The Ramen Museum in Yokohama uses him as a mascot too.
+You also get cat hair in your soup.
+The Ramen Museum in Yokohama used him as a mascot too.

 |Neko Ramen merchandise.
 Tostzilla.|